 - In re Estate of Prince Rogers Nelson – Successfully obtained rescission of licensing agreement and full return of funds for Universal Music Group in deal with Prince’s estate.

 - LMNO Cable Group, Inc. v.
-Discovery Communications, LLC – Representing Discovery Communications, LLC in copyright, trademark, profit participation, contract, and fraud litigation against reality television production company.
+Discovery Communications, LLC – Represented Discovery Communications, LLC in copyright, trademark, profit participation, contract, and fraud litigation against reality television production company.

 - Warner/Chappell Music, Inc. v.
 EMI Entertainment World Inc. et al. – Representing EMI in dispute regarding music publishing royalties.

 - Brown v.
-Giongco et al. – Defending church Iglesia Ni Cristo in action brought by singer Chris Brown regarding alleged extortion following Manila concert.
+Giongco et al. – Successfully obtained full dismissal of claims brought by singer Chris Brown against Philippine church and affiliates regarding alleged extortion following Manila concert.

 - Emulex v.
 Broadcom – Successfully represented Emulex, manufacturer of high-performance storage networking products, against hostile takeover through multi-pronged litigation strategy, involving federal antitrust and state fraud claims, and California Anti-SLAPP components.